Preview: The House on Chestnut Circle

 “Well, it was nice to meet you.
 And thank you for the plant.”

 I finally let myself place it on the wooden boards of the porch.
-I used my foot to slide it back a little and then looked back at Winona, expecting her to have started down, and was surprised to find her still standing in the same spot, staring at me with a strange expression on her face.
+I used my foot to slide it back a little and then looked back over at Winona, expecting her to have started down, and was surprised to find her still standing in the same spot, staring at me with a strange expression on her face.

 “Did they tell you what happened?”